ArcticCerfi/ArcticCerfi/schemas/PSD/AC_L2D_PSD_naming_conventions_v2.0.md

 ### POSITIONS

 ```
-_L / _R			Left / Right position of the part relative to the model's viewpoint, or if nested, the parent part
+_L / _R			Left / Right position of the part relative to the model's view
-_F / _B			Front / Back pieces of parts that are separated in depth (Typically parts that go around something else)
+_F / _B			Front / Back pieces of parts that are separated in depth or a front and a general rear surface
-_Top / _Bot		Top / Bottom
+_T / _Bo		Top / Bottom
+_In / _Ou		Inner / Outer

+These can also be used to describe faces of geometric objects
 ```

 ### TYPE